mfreema5/Thesis/Fall-2014/notes/Inclusion of practical impact in current metrics.md

 How would practical impact tie in with their analysis of the “societal quality” of research?

-##Required or rewarded
+###Required or rewarded

-Also, I don't see either Altmetric LLP or CWTS-SURe considering the issue of whether “altmetric value” is going to be required or rewarded.
-They seem to be offering them up as supplements to the existent metrics that are being used (rightly or wrongly) to quantify required properties of research.
+Also, I don't see either Altmetric LLP or CWTS-SURe considering the issue of whether a measure “altmetric value” is going to used to judge criteria that are required or criteria that are rewarded.
+They seem to be simply offering them up as supplements to the existent metrics, which are being used as surrogates for quantifying various required properties of research.

-[brain shutting down… time to get dinner or summat…]
+Of course, if existent metrics are misused, should providers of altmetrics worry about how they will be used?
+Which brings us to…

+##‘Leiden Manifesto’

+CWTS runs a conference about Science and Technology Indicators.
+The 19^th annual STI conference&mdash;“Context Counts: Pathways to Master Big and Little Data”&mdash;was convened in Leiden, just last month (September 2014).

+As reported on a CWTS-related blog, “[The Citation Culture](http://wp.me/p1RSZG-8d)”, during a panel session [Diana Hicks](http://www.iac.gatech.edu/faculty-and-staff/faculty/bio/hicks), a professor and department chair in the School of Public Policy at the Georgia Tech, proposed a set of guidelines for the use of quantitative metrics in research assessment, which some are calling the ‘Leiden Manifesto’.

+The best twitter-sized summary of that proposal is perhaps: “Metrics properly used support assessments; they do not substitute for judgment.”
+(For more details, see: [“Leiden Manifesto.md”](/Fall-2014/notes/Leiden%20Manifesto.md).)

+I'm wondering if the required/rewarded distinction is one that's never been consider, or has already been considered and dismissed.

+##Overlap?
+Not entirely, if at all.

+Either way, neither of the potential sources of altmetrics seem to have given any specific recommendations of the use of altmetrics.
+So, even if there is overlap in the inclusion of practical impact data, there likely won't be any overlap in how that data is treated/presented.